JavaScript is disabled

 Depreciation

-Depreciation rates vary according to the methods used, the type of vehicle you have, and the business use percentage.
-The IRD’s depreciation calculator can work this out.💡Note: You can still only depreciate your business-use percentage of the purchase of your vehicle.
-For instance, if your business use of a $60,000 car is 80%, you can claim depreciation on $48,000 (80% of $60,000).
+💡 Note: You can still only claim depreciation on your business usage percentage of the purchase of your vehicle.
+For instance, if your business use is 80% of a $60,000 car, you can claim depreciation on $48,000 (80% of $60,000).

 Let Hnry take the driver’s seat (for your expense claims)

 Let Hnry take the driver’s seat on your tax admin, so you can focus on what you do best – the actual work.
+Join Hnry today!

 Share on: